 Unless the contrary intention appears, in this Part —

-certificate means a certificate issued by the Chief Officer pursuant to regulation 14;
+certificate means a certificate issued by the Director General pursuant to regulation 14;

-permit means a permit issued by the Protection Board to keep a declared animal of Category A6 pursuant to regulation 13 of the Agriculture and Related Resources Protection (Declared Animals) Regulations 1985.
+permit means a permit issued by the Director General to keep a declared animal of Category A6 pursuant to regulation 13 of the Agriculture and Related Resources Protection (Declared Animals) Regulations 1985.

+[Regulation 12 amended in Gazette 17 Dec 2010 p.
+6421-2.]

 13. Animal-proof fences

 Where a permit is issued subject to the condition that an animal-proof fence is provided in relation to the animal, that fence and its surrounds shall comply with the specifications of the appropriate fence set out in the Schedule.